zhangkuicheng/go-filecoin/CONTRIBUTING.md

 ### Picking up a story

-In order to surface design constraints as early as possible clarify an implementation plan ahead of implementation with someone knowledgable of the issue.
+In order to surface design constraints as early as possible clarify an implementation plan ahead of implementation with someone knowledgeable of the issue.
 That is, when you pick up a story spend some time with it and then clarify what you think should happen with someone familiar with the issue and code.
 Typically this is the person who filed the